OpenEvalProject/evals/manuscripts/elife-28974/v3/manuscript.md

 Post-hoc signal preprocessing was conducted in AFNI.
 The first four EPI volumes from each run were removed to ensure remaining volumes were at magnetization steady state, and remaining large transients were removed through a squashing function (AFNI's 3dDespike).
 Volumes were slice-time corrected and motion parameters were estimated with rigid body transformations.
 Volumes were coregistered to the anatomical scan.
 Volumes were smoothed with 6 mm blurring and normalized by the mean signal intensity of each voxel.
 The AFNI ANATICOR procedure was then applied to remove nuisance physiological and nonphysiological artifacts from the data (Jo et al., 2010).
 The anatomical scan was segmented into tissue compartments with Freesurfer (Fischl et al., 2002), Ventricle and white-matter masks were created and applied to the volume-registered EPI.
 Prior to smoothing, these masks gave pure nuisance times series for the ventricles and local estimates of the BOLD signal in white matter, averaged within a 15 mm radius.
 The measured respiration and heart rate signals were used to create Retroicor (Glover et al., 2000) and respiration volume per time (RVT) regressors (Birn et al., 2008).
 All nuisance time series in every run (average ventricle time series, average local white matter time series, 6 parameter estimates for head motion, and thirteen RVT and Retroicor regressors) were detrended with fourth-order polynomials before least-squares model fit to each voxel time series.
 No other filtering of the data was done.
 All participant data was aligned by affine registration to AFNI’s TT-N27 template in standardized Talairach and Tournoux (Talairach and Tournoux, 1988) space.

-## Neuropsychological tests
+### Neuropsychological tests

 Baseline neuropsychological tests were conducted before the initial training session, and post-experiment surveys were collected two weeks after the final neurofeedback session.
 Parents filled out the Social Behavior Scale (SRS) to identify common social behaviors in autism, as well as the Behavioral Rating Inventory of Executive Function (BRIEF).
 The ‘informant’ report (filled in by a parent) was used as it has been shown to be more accurate (McMahon and Solomon, 2015).
 An independent dataset of ASD subjects who did not participate in this experiment but had SRS test-retest data was used to determine change reliability.
 Data points that were beyond three standard deviations from the mean as determined by this analysis were excluded as outliers.

-## Cognitive strategy questionnaire
+### Cognitive strategy questionnaire

 We developed a cognitive strategy questionnaire that was completed by 11 of the 17 participants.
 Following their final scan session on day4 of the training, each of these participants was asked what they thought the experiment was about.
 Participants were then asked what they were doing during the scans, and if they used a particular cognitive strategy.

 Finally, participants were asked to rate on a scale of 1–10 how hard they had been trying to solve the puzzles each day, how satisfied they felt when a new puzzle piece came up, and if there were differences between days.
 The first six participants did not complete this questionnaire, but were interviewed after the final scan and reported no knowledge of the objective of the task, and similar cognitive strategies to those later reported in the questionnaire.
 See Table 1 for the data from these questionnaires.

-## Data analysis
+### Data analysis

 All data were analyzed with in-house software written in Matlab, as well as the AFNI software package.
 Data on the cortical surface were visualized with SUMA (SUrface MApping) (Saad et al., 2004).
-The composite difference measure was computed by subtracting the average correlation of the two target/control pairs, from the target/target correlation:corrTarget1,Target2-12(corrTarget1,Control+ corrTarget2,Control)
+The composite difference measure was computed by subtracting the average correlation of the two target/control pairs, from the target/target correlation:

+$$
+corrTarget1,Target2-\frac{1}{2}(corrTarget1,Control+corrTarget2,Control)
+$$

 All p-values for the changes in correlation between days were computed through permutation tests, randomly permuting the days for 5000 iterations.

-## Whole-brain analysis
+### Whole-brain analysis

 For each participant, for each neurofeedback scan on day1 and day4, we first transformed the correlation values with Fisher’s z-transform to improve normality, then calculated a difference measure per voxel: corr(voxel time series, avg.
 Target1 time series) - corr(voxel time series, avg.
 Control time series).
 The resulting maps held information regarding each voxel’s differential correlation to the Target1 vs. Control ROIs.
 We then averaged the maps for each participant across all four neurofeedback scans for each of the two days, and subtracted the average day1 map from the average day4 map.
 Each voxel in the resulting map now signified the change in correlation from day1 to day4, in the differential correlation to the Target1 ROI vs. the Control ROI, where a positive value means that this voxel was differentially more correlated to Target1 than to Control on day4 compared with day1.
 Normality of these data were ascertained using Lilliefor’s goodness of fit test.
 We then carried out a t-test across the 17 participants, to identify voxels with a consistent change across subjects.
 Maps were corrected using a permutation test to determine significant cluster size, with day1 and day4 randomly permuted for each participant across 5000 permutations (as suggested by [Eklund et al., 2016]).
 These permutations were carried out at p-value thresholds of 0.05, 0.01, 0.005, 0.001 and 0.0005, and a mask was created of voxels that survived any of these corrections.
 The mask was then applied to the map shown in Figure 5A, which was set at a p-value threshold of 0.05.

 The same procedure was carried out for the Target2 minus Control differential correlation, and the resulting map is shown in Figure 5B.

-## Data availability
+### Data availability

 Data is available via the XNAT platform https://central.xnat.org/app/template/Index.vm (dataset title 'Direct modulation of aberrant brain network connectivity through real-time neurofeedback' with ID number ASD_NF).
 As some of the participants in the experiment signed an older version of the consent form, which does not explicitly allow for data sharing, we are currently working on re-consenting all the participants with a new version.
 Hence for now, users will need to request access through the system.
 This can be done by creating a XNAT user account and pressing the request access link.